 Stevens and Lawson acknowledge Tadao Ando's Church of the Light as an influence.
 They mention also Álvaro Siza, Alvar Aalto, John Scott and a bunch of contemporary Spanish architects.
-A fine lineage for a design that encapsulates the transcendental power of well-articulated religious architecture.
-1
+A fine lineage for a design that encapsulates the transcendental power of well-articulated religious architecture. @

-- 04 The private-but-not-too-private reconciliation chapel is a transformation of the space of confession. - 05 The central aisle skylight joins with the vertical staff of the cross. - of Noble simplicity: sundial-like shafts of light illuminate the white geometry of the chapel and its restrained palette of marble, brass and oak for the altar space and furniture.
+- 04 The privatebut-nottoo-private reconciliation chapel is a transformation of the space of confession. - aisle skylight joins with the vertical staff of the cross - 06 Noble simplicity: sundial-like shafts of light illuminate the white geometry of the chapel and its restrained palette of marble, brass and oak for the altar space and